jdalrym2/synscancontrol/README.md

 3. Configure desired build flags and upload method in [platformio.ini](platformio.ini).
 4. Use PlatformIO's build and upload buttons to build the project!

+### Serial Timeout (`-DSERIAL_TIMEOUT`)
+When enabled, the motors will automatically stop when no serial port traffic is detected after `SERIAL_TIMEOUT_MS` (as set in [Constants.hpp](src/synscancontrol/Constants.hpp)).
+This prevents the motors from moving indefinitely in the event serial communication is lost while slewing.
+While this sounds good in practice, this doesn't work well with the SynScan hand controller since it isn't constantly querying status, and so I keep it disabled by default.

 ### Serial Debugging (`-DSERIAL_DEBUG`)
 When enabled, print debugging information to the device's serial port.
 Disable when not in use to prevent the MCU from wasting time printing out to the serial port.